 Where AI is mostly hype (for small funds)

 Fully autonomous fund operations.
-No AI system today can autonomously run a fund's back office — processing capital calls, calculating NAVs, filing regulatory reports — without human oversight.
+No AI system today can run a fund's back office without human oversight (processing capital calls, calculating NAVs, filing regulatory reports).
 The stakes are too high and the edge cases too complex.
 Claims of "autonomous fund administration" should be treated with extreme scepticism.

 How to evaluate AI tools